kislyuk/watchtower/README.rst

-pycwl: Python CloudWatch Logging
+PyCWL: Python CloudWatch Logging
 ================================
-pycwl is a log handler for AWS CloudWatch Logs.
+PyCWL is a log handler for Amazon Web Services CloudWatch Logs.

+`CloudWatch Logs <https://aws.amazon.com/blogs/aws/cloudwatch-log-service/>`_ is a log management service built into AWS.
+It is conceptually similar to services like Splunk and Loggly, but is more lightweight, cheaper, and tightly integrated with the rest of AWS.

+PyCWL, in turn, is a lightweight binding between the `Python logging system
+<https://docs.python.org/library/logging.html>`_ and the `boto3 AWS SDK <https://github.com/boto/boto3>`_.
+It lets you
+plug your application logging directly into CloudWatch without the need to install a system-wide log collector.
+It aggregates logs into batches to avoid sending an API request per each log message, while guaranteeing a delivery deadline (60 seconds by default).

 Installation
 ------------